-The exact number of articles required in the dissertation varies across faculties and departments.
-It also depends on the status of the article and your role, i.e. whether the article is submitted, accepted or published by a journal as well as if you have written it as a first or a sole author.
-The Faculty of Social Sciences requires 3 articles as first author, 2 of which have to be submitted for publication and 1 accepted or published.
-The Faculty of Arts and Education expects you to have 3-5 publishable articles.
+If a certain number of articles is required varies across faculties.
+There can also be different requirements regarding the status of the articles and your role, i.e., whether the article is submitted, accepted, or published by a journal as well if you have written it as a first or a sole author.
+Generally, most candidates have 3-5 articles in their doctoral thesis.

-All together, they must represent a consistent entity.
+Altogether, the articles must represent a consistent entity.
 Their interrelation and coherence must be demonstrated in the synopsis of the thesis (“kappe”).
 Check out the website for your PhD programme for more information.

-The "kappe" is an academic text of which the PhD candidate is the sole author.
-Together with the scientific articles, it forms the PhD thesis.
+The “kappe” is an academic text of which the PhD candidate is the sole author.
+Together with the scientific articles, it forms the doctoral thesis.
 In the "kappe", the candidate is expected to demonstrate the articles' contribution to answering the question(s) that the thesis as a whole intends to address and clarify how the articles are interrelated.
 This introductory section should, from a holistic perspective, summarise and compile the issues and conclusions that are presented in the works.
 The introductory section should also account for the choice of theory and methodology and assessment of the results according to academic standards within the subject area.

 Research stay abroad / mobility